CSI4900/prj_smp/README.md

-This is project of using pypi library segmentation_models_pytorch, briefly called SMP, to segment a target object such as a car or bicycle.
-SMP includes multiple well-known models.
-The default model used in this project is resent34 and related weights is imagenet We only trained single class in this project as an example reference.

-train.py: used to train SMP model under configuration config.py where training dataset called CamVid valid.py: used to validate the trained model with a video clip called racing_car.sd.mp4

 # Overview
 This project uses a PyTorch library called Segmentation Models Pytorch (SMP).
 We used the U-Net architecture with a MobileOne_s4 encoder pre-trained on ImageNet.
 This optimal combination was identified in [priori work](CSI4900_Dageng-Ding.pdf) by a student, Dageng Ding.